luxonis/depthai-python/docs/source/tutorials/low-latency.rst

 available SHAVE cores of the pipeline.
 This configuration will provide best throughput, as all threads can run freely.
 Compiling the model for more SHAVE cores will only provide marginal improvement, due to:

-1. `Model optimizer`__ doing a great work at optimizing the model
+1. `Model optimizer <https://docs.luxonis.com/en/latest/pages/model_conversion/#model-optimizer>`__ doing a great work at optimizing the model
-2. On-deivce parallelization of NN operations (splitting the operation task between multiple SHAVEs) doesn't scale linearly due to " `memory wall <https://en.wikipedia.org/wiki/Random-access_memory#Memory_wall>`__ "
+2. On-device parallelization of NN operations (splitting the operation task between multiple SHAVEs) doesn't scale linearly due to " `memory wall <https://en.wikipedia.org/wiki/Random-access_memory#Memory_wall>`__ "

 To minimize the latency, though, we should allocate all resources to the single inference.
 To get lowest latency (which will result in much lower FPS), we suggest the following: